I write every day, which means I make time to write every day.

 I’ll give myself another 20 minutes to work on my current task.
 That’s a fair amount of time to refocus and gain momentum.

-If I was indeed just feeling lazy, I’ll perk up and typically continue working another one to two hours.
+If I was indeed just feeling lazy, I’ll perk up (maybe with help from some inspirational quotes for writers) and typically continue working another one to two hours.

 If I can’t get back into a groove after 20 minutes, I know it’s time to take a break or do other work before I return to that writing project.